MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration

 \paragraph{RL for Memory.} RL has been used to train agents to manage and utilize memory more effectively.
 Existing approaches use rewards based on question-answering correctness \citep{zhou2025mem1, yan2025memory, wang2025mem, yu2025memagent}.
-In contrast, we present an RL framework that derives rewards from user behavior during interaction.
-Specifically, we train agents to recognize what user preference information revealed during an interaction will be valuable for future sessions and update memory more effectively.
+In contrast, we derive rewards from user behavior in interactions.
+Specifically, we train agents to recognize what user preference information revealed during an interaction will be valuable for improving future sessions.

 \paragraph{Human-AI Collaboration.} Recent work has demonstrated that asking clarifying questions can enhance multi-turn interactions by helping agents better understand tasks, user intent, and preferences \citep{zhang2025modeling, li2025alfa, li2025eliciting, andukuri2024stargate, wan2025enhancing, li2025personalized}, with several works showing that this behavior is helpful for human-AI collaboration \citep{wu2025collabllm, zhou2025sweet, wang2025beyond}.
 These approaches focus on single-session interactions, which is appropriate for cold-start scenarios.
 However, as users increasingly engage with agents over multiple sessions, repeatedly asking the similar questions and eliciting preferences can become tedious and place unnecessary cognitive burden on users.
 Our work addresses this limitation by enabling agents remember user preference information across multiple sessions.